MaikelsoftTrading/signal-trading-examples/README.md

 	.SetQuoteCurrencyName("USD");
 ```

-### Create a factory function for our strategy
+### Create a factory for our strategy
-Strategies in this framework are implemented as callback functions (that conform to the Strategy<TData> delegate).
-The factory method below will create and return the function that implements our strategy.
-The function computes a moving average from the charts, and sets up a trade that enters below this average and takes profit at the average.
+Strategies are implemented as callback functions (that conform to the Strategy<TData> delegate) and the method below will create the function for our strategy.
+The function computes a moving average from the charts, sets up a trade that enters below this average and takes profit at the average.
 ```C#
 public static Strategy<Chart> CreateMovingAverageStrategy(int movingAverageLength)
 {